probmods/probmods2/exercises/14-bayesian-data-analysis.md

 ## Exercise 3: Parameter fitting vs. Parameter integration

-One of the strongest motivations for using Bayesian techniques for model-data evaluation is in how ``nuisance'' parameters are treated. ``Nuisance'' parameters are parameters of no theoretical interest; their only purpose is to fill in a necessary slot in the model.
+One of the strongest motivations for using Bayesian techniques for model-data evaluation is in how "nuisance" parameters are treated.
+"Nuisance" parameters are parameters of no theoretical interest; their only purpose is to fill in a necessary slot in the model.
 Classically, the most prominant technique (from the frequentist tradition) for dealing with these parameters is to fit them to the data, i.e., to set their value equal to whatever value maximizes the model-data fit (or, equivalently, minimizes some cost function).

 The Bayesian approach is different.
-Since we have a priori uncertainty about the value of our parameter (e.g. as you specified in Exercise 2), we will also have a posteriori uncertainty about the value (though hopefully the uncertainty will be a little less).
+Since we have a priori uncertainty about the value of our parameter, we will also have a posteriori uncertainty about the value (though hopefully the uncertainty will be a little less).
 What the Bayesian does is integrate over her posterior distribution of parameter values to make predictions.
 Intuitively, rather than taking the value corresponding to the peak of the distribution, she's considering all values with their respective probabilites.

 Why might this be important for model assessment?
 Imagine the following situation.
 You are piloting a task.
 You think that the task you've design is a little too difficult for subjects.
 (Let's imagine that you're a psychophysicist, and your task pertains to contrast discriminiation in the periphery.)
 You think the current task design is too difficult, but you're uncertain.
 It may well be that it's fine for subjects.
 We're going to think about this in terms of subjects ability with respect to your task.
 Here is your prior.